-Traffic enforcement means documented enforcement activities by State or local officials.
+Traffic enforcement means documented enforcement activities of State or local officials.
 This includes the stopping of vehicles operating on highways, streets, or roads for moving violations of State or local motor vehicle or traffic laws (e.g., speeding, following too closely, reckless driving, and improper lane changes).
-The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
-This data is not editable during Years 2 and 3.